 Cleanup of solid wastes, including containers.

-“Safety and health plan” means a plan prepared under WAC 173-340-810.

 “Sampling and analysis plan” means a plan prepared under WAC 173-340-820.

 “Saturated zone” means the area below the water table in which all interstices are filled with water.

 “Schools” means preschools, elementary schools, middle schools, high schools, and similar facilities, both public and private, used primarily for the instruction of minors.